jpuli/pqvp/README.md

 **Requirement A: Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted;**

+Our team selected Suresh Kannan to serve as the product owner with authority and responsibility for defining product scope and verifying completeness.
+He was accountable for delivery of the working prototype.
+Mr. Kannan has roughly 20 years of Information Technology experience in software product development, implementation, and Agile delivery.
+On this effort, he worked with users to gather feedback, provided guidance on wireframes, and helped craft User Stories.
+He also helped with backlog grooming.

 **Requirement B: Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP AD-DS Labor Category Descriptions;**

 QualApps convened a multidisciplinary team of highly experienced Information Technology (IT) professionals from within our internal staffing network to develop the DAAS knowledg-sharing solution.